bakunin95/relex/README.md

-##RELEX Relations extractor for web applications (Node.js)
+##RELEX Relation extractor for web applications (Node.js)

 Extract metrics and relations from the source code of a web application.
-Return a report in a JSON object or file.
+Return a report in a file or JSON object.
 The report contain a list of the files with metrics extracted by escomplex, jslint, csslint and a list of relations between the files.

 ## Installation